i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Generally, when a new inbound session is created, and traffic is received on that session (which serves as an ACK), any others will be marked to expire relatively quickly, within a minute or so.
+The previous messages sent (PN) value is checked, and if there are no unreceived messages (within the window size) in the previous inbound session, the previous session may be deleted immediately.

 When an outbound session is created at the originator (Alice), it is bound to the far-end Destination (Bob),